Q. Do I need to be a good sailor for any of these trips?

 A. Once you’ve booked your voyage, we’ll give you a tailored kit list.
 Think things you don’t mind getting wet, layers, sun cream and shoes with good grip.
 Some boats will provide proper sailing or fisherman’s waterproofs – but these are of limited availability so if you have them it’s best to bring them.

 Q. What does the price include?

 A. Your accommodation, most if not all meals onboard (please check each boats FAQ’s for more information), sailing tuition if you wish to be taught.
 It doesn’t include alcohol (most ships have this available to buy onboard), land excursions, travel to and from the arrival/departure ports and sailing insurance.

 Q. Do I still need sailing insurance if I already have travel insurance?

 A. Yes.
 Sailing insurance and maritime law is quite specific, and we do require all our guests to purchase it before boarding.
-Try Topsail Insurance who offer single trip policies from around £30 (prices may vary depending on age).
+Try Topsail Insurance who offer single trip policies (prices may vary depending on age).

 Q. Why do I need to complete a medical form?

 A. Our longer voyages (1 week +) can get quite far away from land.
 We need to know if this is going to be an issue for any of our guests, and the likelihood of having to return to shore for medical attention.